mpsitech/The-Whiznium-Documentation/wskd_libero.md

 These changes can be performed graphically on the SmartDesign canvas.

-Helped by the option "Filter Nets" with "RPi_GPIO*" filter, identify, then delete the eight nets and pins RPi_GPIO5, 6, 12, 13, 19 ..
+Helped by the option __Filter Nets__ with "RPi_GPIO*" filter, identify, then delete the eight nets and pins RPi_GPIO5, 6, 12, 13, 19 ..
 21.

 The user LED's with schematic names LED1 ..
 LED4 are freed by deleting the nets and pins LED0 ..
 LED3, removing the connection to the respective MSS outputs.

 The Whiznium StarterKit Device design requires two switches, push-buttons actually, for which SWITCH2 and SWITCH3 need to be freed from their default functionality.
-This is achieved by deleting the OR-gates SW2_OR_GPIO_2_26 and SW3_OR_GPIO_2_27 first, and establishing direct links GPIO_2_M2F_26 - GPIO_2_F2M_30 and GPIO_2_M2F_27 - GPIO_2_F2M_31, e.g. using "QuickConnect", respectively.
+This is achieved by deleting the OR-gates SW2_OR_GPIO_2_26 and SW3_OR_GPIO_2_27 first, and establishing direct links GPIO_2_M2F_26 - GPIO_2_F2M_30 and GPIO_2_M2F_27 - GPIO_2_F2M_31, e.g. using __QuickConnect__, respectively.

 Lastly, pins SW2 and SW3 can be deleted.